Indexing-Your-Heart/game/README.md

 Then, run `just build-all-deps` to build the required dependencies for the internal extensions that the main game uses.

-From here, you can open the Shounin project in Godot or run `just edit-game` to open Godot automatically.
+From here, you can open the Shounin project in Godot through the project manager, or you can invoke `just edit-game` to open the project directly in the editor.

+To run the game as-is, call `just dry-run`.
+The game will launch as if it were built and distributed.

 > **Note**
-> Using `just edit-game` assumes that you have the Godot binary in your PATH.
+> Using `just edit-game` assumes that the `gdengine` variable in the Justfile is
+> pointing to the Godot binary in your `PATH`.
+Edit this variable to match the path
+> of your Godot binary if this doesn't match, or update `PATH` to include the Godot
+> binary.

 ### Editing Dependencies

 If you need to edit any of the dependent libraries, you can run `just edit-deps` or open the Indexing Your Heart.xcworkspace file.
 This will open Xcode with all the Swift packages used to build the libraries that the Godot project utilizes.

+To rebuild all dependencies after making adjustments, run `just build-all-deps`.
+The correct build flags will be applied to ensure binaries for macOS and iOS are available.
+Likewise, you can call either `just build-dep` or run `.build-libs.sh` to build a given dependency.

 ### Exporting Requirements